 A framework and curriculum to support training and practice in online and phone therapy (formerly telephone and e-counselling competences and curricula)

-A competence framework for delivering effective counselling and psychotherapy supervision
+A competence framework and training curriculum for delivering effective counselling and psychotherapy supervision practice and training

 A competence framework to recognise and support the roles of workplace counsellors and enhance professional standards